Dhara-95/CV/README.md

 #### Excellent Communicator

+- My excellent communication and team-working skills strengthened whilst working at ASOS.com.
+Working cross-functionally on projects required liaising with multiple stakeholders across various functions, including the machine learning team.
+This gave me invaluable insight into how tech teams work with clients, as well as an understanding of when best to exchange information to align with their working sprints.

-- Strong communication is essential for a junior developer working within a wider tech team.
-At Makers, my strong communication skills were demonstrated when working on several group projects throughout the course.
-- Teamwork and communication were particularly important in our final project - we ensured to have regular stand-ups and retrospective meetings, which helped to build a great relationship within the team.
+- At Makers, my strong communication skills were demonstrated when working on several group projects.
+Teamwork and communication were particularly important in our final project - we ensured to have regular stand-ups and retrospective meetings, which helped to build a great relationship within the team.
 This was especially important as we were all working remotely.

-- My excellent communication and teamworking skills have also been strengthened whilst working at ASOS.com.
-Working cross-functionally on the majority of projects required liaising with multiple stakeholders across various functions (e.g. Tech, Finance, Insight & Analytics and Buying & Merchandising).
-Therefore effective communication was essential in delivering projects on time.

 #### Analytical and Problem Solving Mindset

-- My analytical abilities were strengthened throughout my time at ASOS.com.
-These skills were demonstrated when I helped develop a successful Excel pricing model, which provided formula-based pricing recommendations for sale events across the entire product assortment.
+- My analytical abilities strengthened throughout my time at ASOS.com.
+This was demonstrated when I helped develop an Excel pricing model, which provided formula-based pricing recommendations for a sale event across Middle Eastern countries.
+The success of the model was shown in the KPI's, for example, new customer growth was higher than Black Friday in some markets.

-- More recently at Makers, I learnt how to effectively de-bug by following the error stack trace and gaining visibility of the error.
-- This was a particularly important skill for our final project, as we were using a new language and came across various errors.
-However, we were able to successfully de-bug using the skills developed throughout the course.
+- More recently at Makers, I learnt how to effectively de-bug by following the stack trace and gaining visibility of the error, which proved to be important during our final project.
+Whilst coding in a new language, we came across various blockers that we were able to successfully de-bug, using the skills developed throughout the course.

-#### Fast Learner
+#### Leadership Experience

--  At Makers, being a fast learner and understanding new technical processes were essential for completing weekly challenges and group projects.
-The course required a high level of self-led learning, which I have shown throughout the course by learning new languages in short timeframes.

-- An example of this is reflected in our final project, where my team and I learnt the fundamentals of mobile app development to build an iOS app in under two weeks, using an entirely new tech stack.
+-  I believe that my approachability, empathetic nature and understanding how to build strong professional relationships, has led me to train and mentor several individuals.

+- I have had the opportunity to develop my leadership skills throughout my professional career and at Makers, by mentoring several colleagues and students.
+I have found this to be a rewarding experience and hope to be able to continue mentoring, in some capacity, within a software developer role.

 ## Education